medhaghoshh/timesync-timetable-management-system/README.md

 - Role-based sub-permissions (e.g. department coordinators who can only manage their own department)
 - Native PDF export (currently uses the browser's print-to-PDF) via a PDF library
 - Automated email verification on student registration

-## 15. Interview Explanation (short version)

-*"TimeSync solves a real problem — our college published ~40 separate Excel timetables per semester, and students had to manually search all of them.
-I built a PHP/MySQL system where admins upload each department's spreadsheet; I use PHPSpreadsheet to read it, a normalization layer to handle inconsistent headers across files, and validate every row before inserting.
-On import I run three conflict detectors — section, faculty, and room — all built on one correct time-overlap check (`start1 < end2 AND start2 < end1`) instead of naive exact-time matching, which is a common bug.
-Students register once with department/semester/section and their timetable is just their section's rows — genuinely personalized, not hardcoded.
-I kept business logic in one `functions.php` file separate from the page templates so it's testable and easy to explain, used PDO prepared statements and `password_hash()` throughout for security, and built a from-scratch CSS design system with a real mobile layout — the weekly timetable becomes a day-by-day timeline under 900px instead of just squeezing a table."*

 ---